ibm-cloud-docs/netezza/start/loading_unloading.md

    The command creates a table on Netezza Performance Server and fills it with the data from your local data file.

    As a part of this command, your local data file is turned into [a transient external table](https://www.ibm.com/docs/en/netezza?topic=et-transient-external-tables-2).
-In other words, your local data file is temporarily treated as a database table that you can upload to NPS.
+In other words, your local data file is temporarily treated as a database table that you can query for loading to a {{site.data.keyword.netezza_short}} table.
 When you are finished, the transient external table is automatically deleted.

    ```sql
    CREATE TABLE <table> AS SELECT * FROM EXTERNAL <file path> (<col1>, <col2>, ...)
 USING (RemoteSource <source type> DELIM <delimiter type> SkipRows <number of rows>);